andyholmes/andyholmes.github.io/_articles/dbus-in-gjs.md

         // If you passed `Gio.DBusProxyFlags.GET_INVALIDATED_PROPERTIES` in the
         // `g_flags` argument this shouldn't happen, but if you didn't this
-        // would be your cue to call the getter on the properties interface. if (value === null) {
+        // would be a cue to call the getter on the properties interface. if (value === null) {
             return false;
         }